 Anyway, enough of my rant 😀 .
 I’m very well informed about the music and movie industry/culture (as a fan and a blogger), which makes my blog worth visiting frequently.
 I want to focus on the lesser known/remembered pioneers of the entertainment industry, which is the whole reason I created VintageNewscast.
 I designed my blog simple and easy to navigate; without the intrusive background popups and annoying widgets that take forever to load.
 In addition, I try to keep my fans/visitors informed as to the direction of music and film within digital technology; as well as sharing more resources on where to find Free radio and low cost on-demand streaming services worth using (legally).
 For many of us, we must get out of the habit of solely using torrents and illegal download links; when we can use a plethora of FREE music services (and growing film services) that are not only legal, but are way easier, simple, safer, and convenient to use than primitive torrents.

-Unless you already remember many of the albums I’ve talked about on my blog, you will not easily rediscover them on today’s radio (unless of course you’re watching one of those “Time Life Infomercials,” or one of those Doo-Wop/Disco Specials on PBS (even then, it’s usually the same people) (and mind you those shows have become scarce)).
+Unless you already remember many of the albums I write about on my blog, you will not easily rediscover them on today’s radio (unless of course you’re watching one of those “Time Life Infomercials,” or one of those Doo-Wop/Disco Specials on PBS (even then, it is usually the same people) (and mind you those shows have become scarce)).
 For us older folks, our old classics has been replaced with a newer generation of classics.
 Marvin Gaye has now become R. Kelly; Aretha Franklin has now become Kelly Price; and Teddy Pendergrass has now become Jaheim.